Harshinibommakanti12/Public-Repo/README.md

 # Public-Repo
-For Training it is going to be public repository
+For Training
+this is a read me file